Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Modelling the 8 ``master key filters'' in terms of idealized scale-space operations

 To address that issue, we will in this section instead consider a fully discrete approach, where discrete weighted variances of fully discrete models of the idealized receptive fields are matched to discretely computed weighted variances of the learned filters.

-Denoting the operators that extract the diagonal elements in the discrete weighted variance-based spatial spread measure $V_{T(\cdot)}(h(\cdot))$ in (\ref{eq-def-disc-var}) by $V_{xx,T(\cdot)}(h(\cdot))$ and $V_{yy,T(\cdot)}(h(\cdot))$, respectively, we will in the following determine the scale estimates in idealized models of the ``master key filters'' according to (\ref{eq-def-h1-ideal})--(\ref{eq-def-h8-ideal}), based on the criterion that the differences between the diagonal elements of the variance-based spatial spread measures should be as small as possible, between the idealized receptive field models and the learned filters, as specified in Equations~(\ref{eq-def-disc-var-est-sc-pars-sigma-x})--(\ref{eq-def-disc-var-est-sc-pars-sigma-y}) in Figure~\ref{fig-disc-var-est-sc-pars}.
+Let us denote the operators that extract the diagonal elements in the discrete weighted variance-based spatial spread measure $V_{T(\cdot)}(h(\cdot))$ in (\ref{eq-def-disc-var}) by $V_{xx,T(\cdot)}(h(\cdot))$ and $V_{yy,T(\cdot)}(h(\cdot))$, respectively.
+In the following, we will determine the scale estimates in idealized models of the ``master key filters'' according to (\ref{eq-def-h1-ideal})--(\ref{eq-def-h8-ideal}), based on the criterion that the differences between the diagonal elements of the variance-based spatial spread measures should be as small as possible, between the idealized receptive field models and the learned filters, as specified in Equations~(\ref{eq-def-disc-var-est-sc-pars-sigma-x})--(\ref{eq-def-disc-var-est-sc-pars-sigma-y}) in Figure~\ref{fig-disc-var-est-sc-pars}.

-Table~\ref{tab-sigma-hat-sep-from-disc-var} shows the result of computing horizontal and vertical scale estimates $\hat{\sigma}_{x,i}$ and $\hat{\sigma}_{x,i}$ in this way for the 8 different ``master key filters''.
+The second major column in Table~\ref{tab-overview-sep-same-scale-est} shows the result of computing horizontal and vertical scale estimates $\hat{\sigma}_{x,i}$ and $\hat{\sigma}_{x,i}$ in this way for the 8 different ``master key filters''.

-Figure~\ref{fig-8-ideal-filters-sepfromdiscvar} shows visualizations of the corresponding idealized receptive field models of these filters.
+The 3rd row in Figure~\ref{fig-8-filters-composed} shows visualizations of the corresponding idealized receptive field models of these filters.